davidmalcolm/texi2rst/output/_build/html/_sources/floating-point.txt

   :option:`-funsafe-math-optimizations` or :option:`-ffast-math` are used.
   This is subject to change.

-  * Whether the inexact floating-point exception can be raised when the rounded result actually does equal the mathematical result in an IEC 60559 conformant implementation (C99 F.9).
+  * Whether the 'inexact' floating-point exception can be raised when the rounded result actually does equal the mathematical result in an IEC 60559 conformant implementation (C99 F.9).

   This is dependent on the implementation of the C library, and is not defined by GCC itself.

-  * Whether the underflow (and inexact) floating-point exception can be raised when a result is tiny but not inexact in an IEC 60559 conformant implementation (C99 F.9).
+  * Whether the 'underflow' (and 'inexact') floating-point exception can be raised when a result is tiny but not inexact in an IEC 60559 conformant implementation (C99 F.9).